transcriptionpro/wuc-new/_posts/2015-01-27-monetary-theory-monetary-history.md

 </p><p>

-<strong>Trace Mayer:</strong>  And this actually gets to one of the core reasons that I funded Armory.
+<strong>Trace Mayer:</strong>  And this actually gets to one of the core reasons that I funded <a href="/armory/">Armory</a>.
 There wasn't necessarily a business model when I funded it.
 But I wanted the software created that was free for individuals to use, where they could safely and securely store their private keys to their own bitcoins.

 </p><p>